oehrlis/oci-sec-ws/lab/ex02/2x03-Exercise.md

 in the correct compartment.
 If not, select your compartment in left side dropdown menu.

-Press _Create Bucket_.
+Go to Storage -> Object Storage & Archive Storage -> *Create Bucket*.

-- Set Bucket Name to _public-bucket_ and let other settings as per default.
+- Set Bucket Name to _private-bucket_ and let other settings as per default.

 ![>> step7](../../images/screenshot-cloud-guard-auto-resolve_7.jpg)